The Music & Dance Scheme

 What's the annual procedure?

 Annually (in June), parents complete a declaration of income.
-This includes all family gross income, excluding non-taxable income such as child benefit, mobility allowance etc. The Bursar, on behalf of the DfE, then calculates the total family income and determines the amount of fees to be paid by parents.
+This includes all family gross income, excluding some non-taxable, benefit-type income such as child benefit, mobility allowance etc. The Bursar, on behalf of the DfE, then calculates the total family income and determines the amount of fees to be paid by parents.

 If parents are receiving a full grant, the DfE also offers support towards the cost of uniforms and if students live more than three miles from the School then support towards public transport costs at the beginning and end of term might also be available.